TanStack/query/README.md

 When providing an `initialData` value that is anything other than `undefined`:

-- The query `status` will initialize as `success` instead of `loading`
+- The query `status` will initialize in a `success` state instead of `loading`
-- The query's `isStale` property will initialize as `false` instead of `true`
+- The query's `isStale` property will initialize as `false` instead of `true`.
+This can be overridden by setting the `initialStale` option to `true`
-- The query will not automatically fetch until it is invalidated somehow (eg. window refocus, queryCache refetching, etc)
+- The query will not automatically fetch until it is invalidated somehow (eg. window refocus, queryCache refetching, `initialStale` is set to `true`, etc)

 ```js
 function Todos() {